tmpim/netmountcc/README.md

         },
         {
             "username": "foobarbat",
-            "password": "verysecurepassword", // Due to netmount using basic http auth, please use a secure and long password!
+            "password": "verysecurepassword" // Due to netmount using basic http auth, please use a secure and long password!
         }

     ]